Locations of visitors to this page [SafeSurf Rated All Ages]

 FIELD OF THE INVENTION: The present invention relates generally to biohazard detection and, more particularly, to the isolation, collection and transferring of a biohazard sample trapped in a filter of a detection system.

-System and method for preventing security ink tampering
+US patent 7341334 System and method for preventing security ink tampering System and method for preventing security ink tampering

 U. S. Patent Number 7,341,334